beve-org/beve/README.md

 ### Struct Serialization: BEVE vs CBOR

-For struct-heavy workloads, BEVE is significantly faster than CBOR due to its little-endian wire format (no byte swaps on x86/ARM) and optimized key handling.
+For struct-heavy workloads, BEVE is faster than CBOR due to its little-endian wire format (no byte swaps on x86/ARM), avoiding float conversions, and easier key handling.

 | Test | Write | Read |
 |------|-------|------|